The CET-ESOT Collaboration.

 The CET will advise on how to design a search strategy, the databases to search and how to download and sift the retrieved references.
 ESOT members can also submit a manuscript describing a systematic review to the CET for critical review.
 CET will ensure that the manuscript addresses all the items of the PRISMA statement, a requirement of many leading journals.

 Who is it for?

 This free service is available to ESOT members or any residents of Europe.

-To receive help with the design of a randomized controlled trial, contact us.
+To receive help with any of the services listed above, please contact us.